Protecting Data: Why Backing Up Files Isn’t Enough?

 Backing up files is just the first part of having a smart data management plan.
 Ransomware is a growing concern for everyone, and attacks have quadrupled over the past year.
 Attacks like these are accomplished by using data against you.
-They have it under there control and are leveraging you into giving them money.
+They have it under their control and are leveraging you into giving them money.

 Ransomware attacks are always changing, but it’s common to see data frozen or inaccessible.
 This is when backup files can be helpful.
 They can help you restore a system that you may be frozen out of, and allow you to continue some operations while you find a solution.

-When Backup Files are not Enough
+When Backup Files are not enough.

 Another way hackers can leverage you during a ransomware attack is to threaten to leak important data.
-This could be business documents that you don’t want released to the public, or possibly a client’s personal information.
+This could be business documents that you don’t want to be released to the public, or possibly a client’s personal information.

 This is when having backup files cannot help you.
 You may be able to access files and get back to work, but you are not able to get your files back from the person who stole them.
 This means that after the attack your business may be running but there is a lot of potentially damaging information already released.

-The Best ways to Protect your Data
+The Best Ways to Protect your Data

 Backing up files is just the beginning.
 Steps like these are only one part of a successful data management plan.
 There are many steps you need to do when securing data including: